marigi/Links-Aggregator/README.md

 # README

-1. Create a links aggregator similar to reddit in rails
+Create a links aggregator similar to reddit in rails
-2. project creation

 This README would normally document whatever steps are necessary to get the application up and running.